Continue with Facebook

 For some people, these digestive problems may lead to unwanted weight loss over time.

 Have you ever stood up too fast after sitting or lying down and become very dizzy or fainted?
-This may be due to orthostatic hypotension, a condition where blood pressure drops sharply when you stand up.
+This may be due to orthostatic hypotension, which happens when blood pressure drops sharply when you stand up.
 Orthostatic hypotension affects 40 percent to 60 percent of people with hATTR amyloidosis.
 This happens because autonomic neuropathy can make it harder for your body to control blood pressure.
 When your blood pressure falls too low, you may feel lightheaded or dizzy — and in some cases, you might even faint.

 The most common causes of orthostatic hypotension include lying in bed for a long time or being dehydrated.
 However, if these do not apply to you or if you’ve been feeling dizzy after standing, and this has been happening for weeks or months, it’s a good idea to call your doctor.